StefanNicolae21/appGym-React-Spring-/README.md

 In the project directory, you can run:

 ### `npm start`
+## Front-End
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Back-End
+The Spring boot server is started and you can save your scheduals.
+Make sure you can see the pom.xml in the console by executing bash cmd `ls`
+### `mvn clean spring-boot:run`

+## THESE ARE OPTIONAL
 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.